Installing Effect, Generator and Analyzer plug-ins on Windows

 Nyquist plug-ins provide most of the optional effects underneath the divider in the Effect menu.
 They are also used to provide some of Audacity's built-in audio generators and analysis tools.
 A wide range of additional Nyquist effect, generation and analysis plug-ins can be obtained from Download Nyquist Plug-ins on our Wiki.

-To add a new Nyquist plug-in, place it in the Audacity "Plug-Ins" folder: Users\<username>\AppData\Roaming\audacity\Plug-Ins
+Place it in the Audacity "Plug-Ins" folder: Users\<username>\AppData\Roaming\audacity\Plug-Ins

 To enable the new effects into Audacity so they are available in the menu, use the Plug-in Manager: Effects, Generators and Analyzers dialog.